 Asad L. Asad is an incoming Assistant Professor of Sociology and a faculty affiliate of the Center for Comparative Studies in Race and Ethnicity.
 His research interests include social stratification; migration and immigrant incorporation; race and ethnicity; and health.
 Asad’s current research agenda examines how immigration law and enforcement contribute to multiple forms of social inequality.
 His in-progress book manuscript, under contract with Princeton University Press, considers the specific risks noncitizens in the United States associate with holding a “legal” relative to an “illegal” status.
 Another project relies on large-scale survey data to study how ethno-racial inequality within Mexico shapes individuals' opportunities for lawful migration to the United States.

 Asad holds a B.A. in Political Science and Spanish Language and Culture from the University of Wisconsin, as well as an A.M. and Ph.D. in Sociology from Harvard University.
 He is currently a postdoctoral fellow at the Center for the Study of Inequality at Cornell University.
-For more information about Asad and his work, please visit his personal website.
+For more information about Asad and his work, please visit his website.